MicrosoftDocs/power-automate-docs/articles/get-started-logic-flow.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-Using Edit with Copilot, you can use natural language to create a flow.
+Using Copilot, you can use natural language to create a flow.

 1. Simply ask Copilot to create your flow by typing the following prompt: